A robust implementation for solving the $S$-unit equation and several applications: Applications

 \subsection{Asymptotic Fermat}

 Let $K/\Q$ be a number field.
-We consider the nontrivial solutions (over $K$) to the Fermat equation:
+We consider the nontrivial solutions $(a, b, c) \in K^3$ to the Fermat equation:

-For fixed $p$, it follows from the work of Faltings that $\mathcal{C}_p(K)$ is finite, but it is reasonable to ask whether $\cup_p \mathcal{C}_p(K)$ is finite or infinite.
+For fixed $p$, it follows from the work of Faltings that $\mathcal{C}_p(K)$ is finite, but it is reasonable to ask whether $\bigcup_p \mathcal{C}_p(K)$ is finite or infinite.
 Finiteness is equivalent to the condition that $\mathcal{C}_p(K) = \varnothing$ for sufficiently large $p$.
 We say $K$ satisfies \emph{asymptotic Fermat} if there exists a bound $B_K$ such that $p > B_K$ implies $\mathcal{C}_p(K) = \varnothing$.

-There are several number fields $K$ for which it is known that $K$ satisfies asymptotic Fermat: Jarvis-Meekin \cite{Jarvis-Meekin:2004} demonstrate that $K = \Q(\sqrt{2})$ satisfies asymptotic Fermat with $B_K = 4$.
+There are several number fields $K$ known to satisfy asymptotic Fermat: Jarvis-Meekin \cite{Jarvis-Meekin:2004} demonstrate that $K = \Q(\sqrt{2})$ satisfies asymptotic Fermat with $B_K = 4$.
 Freitas-Siksek give an explicit family of real quadratic fields of density $\geq \frac{5}{6}$ which satisfy asymptotic Fermat.
 They also report that the real quartic field, $K = \Q(\sqrt{2 + \sqrt{2}})$ satisfies asymptotic Fermat.

 In \cite{Freitas-Siksek:2015}, Freitas and Siksek find a condition on a totally real field $K$ which guarantees that $K$ satisfies asymptotic Fermat.
 For the remainder, suppose $K$ is totally real.
 Define